 not lend to and restrict funding to.
 You can ask in advance if your industry is one of those types of businesses they will not fund.
 For more information see a list of restricted industries here

-Many of the criteria listed above are minimum criteria.
-Many lenders and merchant cash advance companies list a minimum criteria but may still decline the merchant even if the company applying meets that criteria.
+Many of the criteria listed above are minimum guidelines needed for approval.
+Many lenders and merchant cash advance companies list a minimum criteria but may still decline the merchant for other reasons.

 Review tips on qualifying and lowest rates and terms on a 2nd position or 3rd position merchant cash advance.
 Read the steps and tips further below to get approved with the best mca terms with the lowest rates.